 Delilah asks this question to say that if Samson really loved her he would tell her his secrets.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "When you say 'I love you,' you are lying because you do not share your secrets with me."
 (See: Rhetorical Question)